cielecki/day-composer/README.md

 Switch between different AI personalities based on your needs:
 - **🤝 Assistant Mode**: General-purpose helper for tasks, scheduling, and information management
 - **🧘 Reflection Mode**: Thoughtful, contemplative personality for deeper thinking and insights
-- **📅 Daily Planner Mode**: Intelligent scheduling and task management personality that helps organize your day, set priorities, and maintain focus on what matters most
+- **📅 Planner Mode**: Intelligent scheduling and task management personality that helps organize your day, set priorities, and maintain focus on what matters most
-- **💪 Brawl Assistant (Ziomal)**: Motivational, direct personality for encouragement and accountability
+- **💪 Bro Mode**: Motivational, direct personality for encouragement and accountability
 - **🎵 Songwriter Mode**: Creative personality for artistic expression
 - **➕ Custom Modes**: Create your own AI personalities with specific traits, voices, and purposes